Egg donation using frozen eggs - pros and cons

 - However, the cost per baby born could be lower, the same, or higher - depending on the live birth rate per embryo transfer procedure at the clinic doing the procedure.

 The national average for live birth success rates using frozen frozen donor eggs at this time are still somewhat lower than success rates with fresh donor eggs.
-However, egg freezing and thawing has come a long way in the last several years and success rates with frozen donor eggs are very close to those seen with fresh eggs in some clinics (including ours).
+However, egg freezing and thawing has come a long way in the last several years and success rates with frozen donor eggs are not very different from those seen with fresh eggs in some clinics (including ours).

 Success rates using frozen donor eggs are dependent on several factors: